Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 ### Taking Screenshots on Desktop and Mobile
 With our form and frontend tested, we can turn our attention to screenshot taking and emulation of mobile devices in Puppeteer.

-* rename `screenshots.test.js.example` in `src/test` to `screenshots.test.js` and paste this code in to describe block which is alredy coded there
+* rename `screenshots.test.js.example` in `src/test` to `screenshots.test.js` and paste this code in to describe block which is alredy coded there:
 ```javascript {.line-numbers}
     test('Take screenshot of home page', async () => {
         await page.setViewport({ width: 1920, height: 1080 });